SineadGalbraith/Image-Reconstruction/README.md

 All three of these images can be found in the Images folder.

+To compute the PCA of this image at the various k values, I followed the following process:

+Initially, the image is read in and split into 16x16 patches with all three channels.
+Then, for simplicity, the patch is transformed from 16x16x3 to a vector of 768x1.
+This vector is then adjusted by its mean.
+To do this, the mean is found for all 3 channels and subtracted from the original data.
+The mean-adjusted vector is then added to an array of vectors.
+This process is repeated for every patch within the image; the resulting array contains all of the patches in vector form.

+Once this array of vectors has been created and all of the patches have been added to it, the covariance matrix is found.
+To do this, I use the NumPy function cov().
+The resultant covariant matrix is then used to find all of the Eigen Vectors and Values.
+From here, depending on the value of k, the number of Eigen Vectors found in the previous step is reduced to match the value of k.

+Once the reduced vectors have been found, the vector array column containing all of the patch data as well as the reduced vectors is passed to a function called getUncompressedData.
+This function aims to find the data needed to reconstruct the image.
+Within this function, every patch is taken and compressed.
+This is done by multiplying the transpose of the patch and the transpose of the reduced vectors.
+Immediately after this step, the data is uncompressed.
+To do this, the compressed data is multiplied by the reduced vectors.
+Seeing as the mean was subtracted from the data earlier on, the data now needs to be readjusted by adding the mean back on.
+This process is completed by calling a function addMean which adds each respective patch mean onto the uncompressed data.

+Once the uncompressed data has been found, it needs to be restructured.
+Currently the data is in the form 768x1, however it needs to be put back into the original patch form of 16x16x3.
+This is done through a function called restructureData.

+Finally, the patches are simply reconstructed into the new resultant image.
+In the same way that the image was deconstructed above, it is reconstructed here.
+Once the reconstructed image is complete, it is saved to the Images folder.

 ### Part 2

 The code for this part of Question A can also be found in PCA.py.
 The function used to find the first ten principal components is commented fully.